 Intent

 Writing is a crucial part of our curriculum at Holy Innocents’.
 By the end of Year Six we hope that our children have developed a love of writing and are able to express their thoughts and ideas clearly and creatively through their written work.
-We also intend to create writers who can re-read, edit and improve their own writing, and enable pupils to be able to confidently use the essential skills of grammar, punctuation and spelling.
+We also intend to create writers who can edit and improve their own writing and to enable pupils to be able to confidently use the essential skills of grammar, punctuation and spelling.
 At Holy Innocents’ we set high expectations for all our children to take pride in their work and have a fluent, cursive handwriting style alongside allowing their imaginations to flourish.

 Implementation